Rotwall72/Threatmixer/README.md

 # *Community*

-If you want to see developement logs, share mixes, or just hang out with other fans of Threatmixer, join our [Discord server!](https://discord.gg/BCU2UbMRBc)
+If you want to see developement logs, share mixes, or just hang out with other fans of Threatmixer, join our [Discord server!](https://discord.gg/BCU2UbMRBc) If you're trying to reach me but don't want to do so through discord, you could also use my email: rotwall721@gmail.com

 # *Changelog*